sherwino/JavaScript30/readme.md

 - Get a really good lighthouse score, use next gen image formats, source set? 🙃
 - Make sure this page is resusable so that you could use it to make a portfolio type thing
 - Use tags so that you could say when a new version was released like devdocs.io
-- Better docs...JSDocs
+- Better docs...explain how to run this locally, JSDocs 🙃
-- TypeScript or Flow
+- TypeScript or Flow 🙃 🙃
+- Restructure project, turn this into a mono repo, bring good ol lerna in 🙃